 The truth is teaching here in Namibia is challenging for most teachers - local, foreign, credentialed and uncredentialed.
 There are systemic issues that will take years of undoing due to a variety of factors.

-Now I know that many people will still move to Africa and teach without a degree in education.
+Now, I know that many people will still move to Africa to teach without a degree in education.
 Here’s my advice:

 - Take those ESL training modules very seriously.